Mary astell academy 4

 Character Education

-Behaviours for learning are encouraged at all times through our rewards and sanctions systems.
+Behaviours for learning are encouraged at all times through our Relationship Support Policy.
 Interpersonal skills development is an integral part of everyday learning, augmented by our Character Education Programme, in partnership with external providers, whereby pupils are supported to experience opportunities with which they are unfamiliar, visiting new surroundings, meeting new people, undertaking challenging tasks, and so challenge themselves.
 All aspects of our curriculum: academic, via small class size and individual attention, pastoral, in terms of welfare, and character development through experiencing the unfamiliar, assist in building self-confidence in our pupils and thereby develop greater independence, self-management and maturity.